Updated August 2018

 Before Mary Queen of Scots was forced to flee to England she spent a lot of time in Falkland Palace, which for over 200 years was the country residence of the Stuart monarchs.
 It was Mary's father and grandfather, James V and James IV, who transformed the old castle into a stunning Renaissance royal palace.
 The Stuarts spent a lot of time in Falkland, practicing falconry, hunting and playing tennis.
 The tennis court is still there today making it the oldest real tennis court in Britain.
 Mary is said to have caused quite a stir when she played wearing gentleman's breeches!

 The Palace is now under the care of the National Trust for Scotland and the east quarter is now in ruins except for the extremely picturesque main wall.
 The south quarter is fully restored with a beautiful chapel, royal bed chambers, a library and a whole host of original tapestries and period furnishings.
 There is also another impressive painted ceiling.
 The grounds are large and worth a trip alone.
 The orchard is perfect for a picnic and some wildlife spotting and there is a renaissance style physic garden packed full of medicinal and culinary herbs.
+The village of Falkland is worth exploring too, look out for the ancient marriage lintels above the doors and if you are an Outlander fan you'll spot a few familiar sites.

 St Andrews Castle